Were you injured in an Uber accident in Florida? If so, a Florida Uber accident attorney can help you through this difficult time.

 When an Uber driver accepts a fare and picks up a passenger, the insurance coverage provided by Uber takes effect.
 If an accident happens, Uber’s insurance coverage should apply.

-What to Do if You Are in an Accident
+What to Do if You Are Injured in a Florida Uber Accident

 Your health is the most important thing to worry about after a Florida Uber accident.